piured/courel/README-doxy.md

 }
 ```

-They keys in this dictionary indicate the target gimmick, whereas the values correspond to the list of `GimmickPairs` associated with them.
-For example, the BPMs gimmick is defined with one `GimmickPair` whose beat is defined in the first position of the second level array (`0`), and value is defined in the second position (`60`).
-This applies to all gimmicks, except for `speeds`, which are defined with four values: beat, value, transition time, and transition type.
+They keys in this dictionary indicate the target gimmick, whereas the values correspond to the list of [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair)s associated with them.
+For example, the BPMs gimmick is defined with one [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) whose beat is defined in the first position of the second level array (`0`), and value is defined in the second position (`60`).
+This applies to all gimmicks, except for speeds, which are defined with four values: beat, value, transition time, and transition type.
 It is not necessary to understand what they do right away, as we will go through each one just below.

 This chart (score+gimmicks) results in the following interpretation of the score: